Arvindprksh/arvindprksh.github.io/_posts/Languages/Python/2017-04-05-Tutorial_Of_Numpy.md

 ---
 layout: post
 title: Tutorial of Numpy with Stanford python tutorial
-subtitle: I will let you know the basics of python syntax.
+subtitle: I will let you know the basics of Numpy.
 category: Python
 tags: [language, python]
 permalink: /2017/04/05/Tutorial_Of_Numpy/